MIDOSS/docs/models/mohid_on_graham.rst

 but not backed up,
 so we use that as the space to execute MOHID runs in, but generally move the run results to project space.
-Files more than 60 days old are automatically purged from scratch space on :kbd:`cedar`.
+Files more than 60 days old are automatically purged from scratch space on :kbd:`graham`.

 .. _several different types of file storage: https://docs.computecanada.ca/wiki/Storage_and_file_management

-:kbd:`cedar` automatically provides environment variables that are more convenient that remembering full paths to access your project and scratch spaces:
+:kbd:`graham` automatically provides environment variables that are more convenient that remembering full paths to access your project and scratch spaces:

 * Your project space is at :file:`$PROJECT/$USER/`
 * Your scratch space is at :file:`$SCRATCH/`